CoverUp: Effective High Coverage Test Generation for Python: Evaluation

 \subsubsection{\textbf{Metric}}

-We utilize the line, branch and combined line and branch coverage as metrics, computing these over all benchmark modules.
+We utilize the line, branch, and combined line and branch coverage as metrics, computing these for all benchmark modules.
 We also compute the combined line and branch coverage on a per-module basis.
 It is necessary to include both line and branch coverage as metrics because in Python, branch coverage does not subsume line coverage: various situations can lead the Python interpreter to throw exceptions, and when thrown, these exceptions are not recorded as branches in coverage information.

-We measure all coverage using SlipCover~\cite{slipcover}, including those for \codamosa{}~(codex) generated tests.
-We do not use Pynguin's coverage measurements from when \codamosa{}~(codex) generated them because Pynguin measures branch coverage differently from both SlipCover and Python's de facto standard coverage tool, \texttt{coverage.py}~\cite{coveragepy}.
-Before executing a program, the Python interpreter compiles the source code to bytecode.
-Pynguin counts the jump instructions used to implement conditionals as branches and thus measures \textit{clause} coverage~\cite{DBLP:conf/issre/LiMOD13, slipcover}.
-Figure~\ref{fig:clauses-in-bytecode} shows an example with a two-clause conditional and the resulting bytecode.
-Counting such jump instructions as branches increases the total number of possible ``branches'' and can thus lead to both inflated and understated coverage percentual numbers, depending on how many of those were followed during execution.
+We run all generated tests in isolation (see Section~\ref{impl:integration-check}) and measure all coverage using SlipCover~\cite{slipcover}.